NiallEHunt/AIB-DataHack-2017---TheHuntForGild/README.md

 The top two teams got a score around 950.

-Thirdplace got a score of 1100.
+Third place got a score of 1100.

 We got a score of 1250.